All Episodes

 Yep, this approach assumes a highly polarized electorate and tries to make the best of it.

-Some are listed because it would be politically damaging to fail to include them, such as people of faith, veterans and fam military families, rural Americans, seniors, small business operators.
+Some are listed because it would be politically damaging to fail to include them, such as people of faith, veterans and military families, rural Americans, seniors, small business operators.

 Look at, no, I could read the whole thing.

-Here's what all you have to know.
+Here's all you have to know.

 Edsel is not criticizing Obama for this.

-He does point out how it contradicts Obama's high-minded rhetoric in 2004-2008.
+He does point out how it contradicts Obama's high-minded rhetoric in 2004, 2008.

 But he says, hey, you know, Obama tried to create one America.